|Nutritional Guidelines (per serving)|

 - Optional: 1/3 cup chopped walnuts

-- First, in a medium-sized saucepan, melt the vegan margarine over low heat just until melted.
+In a medium sized saucepan, melt the vegan margarine over low heat just until melted.

 Looking for more vegan avocado recipes?
 How about a vegan avocado and mango smoothie, or mix it up with a California-Texas culinary blend with this Texas caviar with avocados or, try a raw vegan cold gazpacho soup with avocado.
 You can use a vegan avocado and basil pesto for a new twist on pesto pasta or even smear it on your skin with this natural raw vegan skin care mask recipe.